 Effects of Ground Faults

-It presents a number of serious risks that endanger both
+It presents several serious risks that endanger both

 people and property.
 Probable risks and dangers: